The following applies to all DTCDC classes:

 C) Novice Rally ( Limited Classes )

-Is for dogs that have completed the Intermediate class and received recommendation from the Instructor to attend OR have approval of the Training Director.
-Dogs will remain in this class until they have received the Novice Rally AKC or ASCA title
+Is for dogs that have completed the Intermediate class and received recommendation from the Instructor to attend or have the approval of the Training Director.
+Dogs will remain in this class until they have earned the Novice Rally title from the AKC, ASCA or UKC.

 D) Advanced Rally ( Limited Classes )

-Will prepare the handler/dog for competition in AKC and ASCA titles beyond Novice.
-Admission is restricted to dogs that have received the Novice Rally AKC or ASCA title.
+Will prepare the handler/dog for competition for Rally titles beyond Novice.
+Admission is restricted to dogs that have received the Novice Rally title in AKC, ASCA or UKC.